50 Cheap and Easy Slow Cooker Recipes

 Nutrition per 1 cup serving: 215 calories, 7 g fat (3.5 g saturated fat), 5 mg sodium, 38 g carbs (4 g fiber, 22 g sugar), 3 g protein

 Blueberries do everything from fight heart disease, lower blood pressure, and boost brain function to increase weight loss.
-In fact, researchers at the University of Michigan found that when it comes to how to lose belly fat, consuming the tiny blue fruit is major key.
+In fact, researchers at the University of Michigan found that when it comes to how to lose belly fat, consuming the tiny blue fruit is a major key.
 After a 90-day trial, they discovered that rats fed a blueberry-enriched diet showed significantly reduced abdominal belly fat than the control group.
 Get your blueberry on with this guilt-free dessert.

 Get the recipe from Diethood.